jareddonovan/creative-coding-showcase/README.md

 `npm start`

-To test with command-line switches `./node_modules/.bin/electron main.js --SWITCH=VALUE`
+To test with command-line switches (note - this doesn't seem to work on the raspberry pi)

+`./node_modules/.bin/electron main.js --SWITCH=VALUE`

 Supported command line switches and values are: